Pakari Dayal, Bihar

 There are several towns and villages like Hajipur, Muzaffarpur, Kaanti, Mehsi, Motipur, Chakiya and Chorma in between Patna and Pakaridayal.

 This village is a Nagar Panchayat.
+There are 15 wards in Pakridayal Nagar Panchayat.

 It is situated on the bank of Budhi Gandak river, which origins from Nepal.

 From the district headquarter Motihari, the distance is 17 km.

 It has a post office, police station, Nagar Panchayat office, subdivision office, block office, land registrar office, telephone exchange for the govt administration purpose.

 For education, there are several government and private schools.

 For entertainment, there is a Single Screen Cinema Hall called "Aman Talkies".
+It is not in operation from several year.

 There is a local market and many shops there for daily needs.

 The market is growing now and growing well.

 Since this is mainly an agricultural area, the business related to the agricultural products like wheat, rice, pulses etc. are growing fast enough.